microsoft/coyote/docs/ref/Microsoft.Coyote.Specifications/Monitor.State.StartAttribute.md

 Attribute for declaring that a state of a monitor is the start one.

-Attribute for declaring that a state of a monitor is the start one.

 ```csharp
 [AttributeUsage(AttributeTargets.Class)]
 protected sealed class StartAttribute : Attribute